 - Our parish record indexes of baptisms, marriages and burials cover all Hampshire mainland parishes and are largely Anglican.
-Those records that survived from commencement of parish registers in 1538 are included to the 19th century.
-There are no 20th century entries.
+We hold records that have survived from the commencement of parish registers in 1538 up to and including the 19th There are no 20th century entries.

 - Most simple queries are free.
-If you require more complex or time consuming research, including help with your family tree, there is an hourly charge of £12.00.
+If you require more complex or time-consuming research, including help with your family tree, there is an hourly charge of £15.00.

-- If you require a search of the parish register indexes there is a charge, please see the table for Chargeable Index Searches.
+- If you require a search of the parish register indexes there is also a charge.
+Please see the table below for Chargeable Index Searches.

-Please contact us by email, in writing or by telephone, so that we can discuss your requirements and give you a quote.
-It is helpful if you can provide us with a brief summary of your research so far – this so we can avoid duplicating any research.
+- When requiring a chargeable search, it is advisable that you contact us in advance so that we can discuss your requirements and give you a quote.
+In order to avoid duplicating any research, it is also helpful if you provide us with a brief summary of your research so far.

-- Marriage Index (1538-1837): Single name search – £2.00.
+- Marriage Index (1538-1837): Single name search – £2.00 covers the first 20 entries found. .
 Subsequent entries of the same name – 10p per entry.
 Details given in the result: names of bride and groom, date and parish.

-- Burial Index (1538-1865)– Single name search – £2.00.
+- Burial Index (1538-1865): Single name search – £2.00 covers the first 20 entries found. .
 Subsequent entries of the same name – 10p per entry.
 Details given in the result: name, date, parish and some may have extra details noted in the register.
 Major cemeteries have not been included.

-- Monumental Inscriptions (MIs) – Surname search of Master Index- £2.00.
-Details given in the result: all Graveyards/Cemeteries with references to that surname that we hold.
+- Monumental Inscriptions (MIs): Single Surname search of Master Index- £2.00.
+Subsequent single name searches are £2-00 each.
+Details given in the result: all Graveyards/Cemeteries with references to that surname in the records we hold.

 Research Enquiry Form